givery-technology/track-tutorials/track-tutorial-react-ts/README_en.md

-# React (JavaScript) template
+# React (TypeScript) template
-This is a template for taking frontend challenges using React (JavaScript).
+This is a template for taking frontend challenges using React (TypeScript).
 Follow the instructions in the tutorial question to build and submit your React application on Track.

 #### **Notes**